 Where was the Battle of Cowpens Fought?

-The Battle of Cowpens was fought on January 17, 1781 on an open field near modern-day Cowpens, South Carolina.
+On January 17, 1781, the British and Americans fought the Battle of Cowpens on an open field near modern-day Cowpens, South Carolina.
 The area is located in the northwest of the state and close to the North Carolina border.

 When splitting his forces, Nathaniel Greene chose Brigadier General Daniel Morgan to lead the detachment.
 Greene’s decision was unconventional at the time as it went against traditional military doctrine of not splitting one’s forces when pitted against a superior foe (the British).